Response of fluorescent molecular rotors in ternary macromolecular mixtures: Discussion

 Once a value of $v_\text{w}$ is selected from results on binary solutions, it is possible to test the validity of free volume theory on ternary mixtures.
 The obtained evolution of lifetime $\tau$ with inverse free volume fraction $1/\nu$ is displayed on Fig.~\ref{fig:freevolume_direct}(b), and corresponding fitting parameters are displayed as a dashed line on Fig.~\ref{fig:freevolume_direct}(c).
 All data of lifetime $\tau$ as a function of inverse free volume fraction $1/\nu$ collapse on a single curve, linear in semilogarithmic coordinates, with parameters close to these obtained with binary solution.
 This validates the direct applicability of free volume to the mixtures under study.

 However, a closer inspection of data raises some possible doubts.
-First, it seems that data for different molecular weights form different groups on the curve which could be fitted independently: this would result in a series of parameters $\tau_0$ and $\tilde{x}$.
-While this is not contradictory with the qualitative picture of free volume theory, it makes it less interesting for applications.
-Indeed, under these conditions, calibration of the evolution of lifetime $\tau$ with free volume fraction $\nu$ should be performed for every mixture, even with species of close chemical nature.
+First, it seems that data \corr{for the different average fractions $w$ regroup in a set of lines, with steeper slope and different intercepts.
+Instead of a single mastercurve, data would then be described as a series of powerlaw with different parameters $\tau_0$ and $\tilde{x}$, depending on average PEG fraction}.
+While this is not contradictory with the qualitative picture of free volume theory, it makes it less interesting for applications \corr{as systematic calibration of the evolution of lifetime $\tau$ with free volume $\nu$ would be required for any new mixture, even without changing significantly the chemical nature of its compounds}.
 Second, the results are highly sensitive to the chosen value of $v_\text{w}$ (and overall to the computation of the hard core volume $v_0$).
 For instance, changing the value of $v_\text{w}$ by a few percents can change drastically the shape of curves obtained on Fig.~\ref{fig:freevolume_direct}(a) and (b), breaking linearity of the evolution and enhancing this grouping effect of the mixtures of different molecular weights.
 In the absence of a more reliable method to estimate hard core volume $v_0$, this makes it difficult to unambiguously confirm the validity of the free volume theory.